 Enabling the Write Protect function inhibits the writer under all conditions, illuminates a front panel LED, and sends a Write Protected signal to controller.
 Attempting to write while protected will cause a fault to be issued.
-The Write Protect function is enabled by a switch located on the control card or by installing a Protect Key on the RSD data pack.
+The write protect function is enabled by a front panel switch or a switch on the control card.